ory/sdk/clients/kratos/dart/doc/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **initializeSelfServiceRecoveryViaAPIFlow**
+# **initializeSelfServiceRecoveryForNativeApps**
-> RecoveryFlow initializeSelfServiceRecoveryViaAPIFlow()
+> RecoveryFlow initializeSelfServiceRecoveryForNativeApps()

-Initialize Recovery Flow for API Clients
+Initialize Recovery Flow for Native Apps and API clients

 This endpoint initiates a recovery flow for API clients such as mobile devices, smart TVs, and so on.
 If a valid provided session cookie or session token is provided, a 400 Bad Request error.
 To fetch an existing recovery flow call `/self-service/recovery/flows?flow=<flow_id>`.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
 This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [Ory Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).